Going all-in netted the Rams a Super Bowl win, but that strategy has yet to pay off for the Seahawks

 Which brings us back to the Seahawks.
 They’ve made their own aggressive moves in an attempt to get back to the Super Bowl.
 And they ended up with Scenario B.

-To refresh your memory, the Seahawks traded away two first-round draft picks, as well as last year’s third-round pick, for safety Jamal Adams, and then gave him a massive four-year, $72-million extension.
+To refresh your memory, the Seahawks traded away two first-round draft picks, as well as last year’s third-round pick, for safety Jamal Adams, and then gave him a massive four-year, $72 million extension.

 If ever there was an “all-in” strategy at work, that was it (not unlike their one-time trades of first-round draft picks for Percy Harvin and Jimmy Graham, the first of which was bumpy, to say the least, but did contribute to a Super Bowl title; Graham, not so much).